Amul-Thantharate/CipherSmith/LOCAL_INSTALL.md

-# 🛠️ Local Installation Guide for cryptopass
+# 🛠️ Local Installation Guide for SecureKey

-This guide provides detailed instructions for setting up cryptopass in your local development environment.
+This guide provides detailed instructions for setting up SecureKey in your local development environment.

 ## 📋 Prerequisites